Refunds of Tuition and Fees

 A student who drops one or more classes after the 8th calendar day for full and half terms or after the 4th calendar day for weekend and mini-term classes will be due no refund of tuition or fees.

-The University complies with federal regulations relative to the refund of tuition and other fees and the return of funds for Title IV (financial aid) recipients.
+The University complies with federal regulations relative to the refund of tuition and other fees and the required return of funds for Title IV (financial aid) recipients and Military Tuition Assistance recipients.

 Students who are active members of the Alabama National Guard or reservists or who are active duty military shall receive a full tuition refund at the time of withdrawal if such student is called to active duty in the time of national crisis or is unable to complete the term due to other active duty orders or assignment to another location.